-Everything You Need to Know About Your Tires: Size, Ratings, DOT and Safety
+Everything You Need to Know About Your Tires and wheels: Size, Ratings, DOT and Safety

 Understanding the markings on a tire sidewall is essential for choosing the right tires, driving safely and extending the life of your vehicle.
 Here is a simple guide to decoding tire size, load and speed ratings, the DOT code, XL/LT markings, UTQG specifications, as well as the differences between symmetrical, asymmetrical, directional and non-directional tires.